Saloni-FED/Slack-Bot/readme.md

 - POST /slack/interactions: Processes button clicks and other interactive elements
 - GET /health: Returns server health status
 - POST /slack/events: Handles Slack events
-## Security Considerations
-- Always validate the Slack signing secret
-- Use environment variables for sensitive information
-- Implement rate limiting for production use
-- Keep dependencies updated
-- Monitor server logs for suspicious activity

 ## Troubleshooting
 If you encounter issues:
 1. Check that all environment variables are set correctly